pytorch/pytorch/docs/source/ddp_comm_hooks.rst

 Default communication hooks are simple **stateless** hooks, so the input state in ``register_comm_hook`` is either a process group or ``None``.
+The input ``bucket`` is a :class:`torch.distributed.GradBucket` object, which mainly contains a flattened 1D gradient tensor that will be allreduced.

 .. automodule:: torch.distributed.algorithms.ddp_comm_hooks.default_hooks
     :members: